Understanding NYC Car Seat Laws: A Simple Guide for Families

 Importance of Child Safety Seats

 Car seats are crucial for reducing the risk of injury in motor vehicle accidents.
-Research from the CDC shows that properly using car seats can decrease the risk of injury by up to 82% for children.
+According to the CDC, car seat use reduces the risk of injury in a crash by 71–82% for children compared with seat belt use alone.
+NHTSA estimates car seats reduce fatal injury risk by 71% for infants and 54% for toddlers.
 NYC car seat laws reinforce the following benefits:

 Types of Child Safety Seats